herringvoices/javaScriptGym/README.md

 # Front-End Practice Playground

-This project scaffolds a front-end practice environment with routing, an MDX-powered handbook, and Sandpack playgrounds ready for future challenges.
+This project scaffolds a front-end practice environment with routing, an MDX-powered handbook, and a Monaco-powered playground (editor + preview + console) for challenges.

 ## Getting started